 Methodology

-Morphological Essentialism
+Morphological essentialism

 Preamble

 This lexicon is not a descriptive record of common usage.
-It is a philosophical and reconstructive project.
+It is a philosophical and restorative project.
 Its primary aim is to restore conceptual precision and philosophical utility to key terms by returning to their morphological roots and extracting an essential, stable meaning.
 This method is termed Morphological Essentialism.

-Core Principles
+Core principles

-1. The Primacy of Morphology
+1. The metaphysical ground of morphology

 A word's truest meaning is latent in its constituent parts (morphemes)—its prefixes, roots, and suffixes.
 Etymology is consulted not as a mere historical curiosity, but as the primary source for philosophical archaeology.
 The original structure of a word reveals the original structure of the thought it was created to embody.